What is the issue?

 Workers should undergo spirometry, diffusing capacity of the lungs for carbon monoxide (DLCO) testing and an ILO chest x-ray per below.
 Suspected cases should be referred to a respiratory physician and/or an occupational and environmental physician who are able to address all the relevant issues including workplace assessment and suitability for employment.
 Treatment and ongoing health monitoring must be co-ordinated by a respiratory physician.

 Telemedicine may be an important vehicle to support workers and their doctors who are geographically isolated from the appropriate specialists.
 Specific action will depend on the results of initial specialist assessment.
-Although it does not specifically refer to accelerated silicosis, the Lung Foundation Fact Sheet may be useful.
+Although it does not specifically refer to accelerated silicosis, the 2017 Lung Foundation Fact Sheet on silica may be useful.

 What investigations are appropriate?